shhwang1/BA_Kernel-based-Learning/README.md

 ### 3. using 'poly' kernel
 <p align="center"><img src="https://user-images.githubusercontent.com/115224653/198963376-0a3dc998-41e6-420b-b94c-a0a89d5f7616.png" width="750" height="450"></p>

 The poly kernel showed a different pattern from the previous two kernels.
 Concrete dataset and Estate dataset showed that their performance almost converged even when the C value was only 5~10.
+And in the case of Toyota Corolla dataset, even if the C value was not raised to 16000 like the previous rbf kernel, it already showed the best performance in all three kernels at about 1000.
+However, the convergence values of Concrete and Estate datasets were not the best performance, and these datasets performed best when using rbf kernel.

+As a result, it was found that the types of kernels that extract good performance are different for each dataset.